learn-co-curriculum/dsc-interaction-terms-v2-5/README.md

 Let's assume we're trying to predict weight loss of certain people who took a diet, given two (categorical) predictors: the country, and the type of diet they followed.
 Have a look at the plot below.

 - Considering just the people in the USA and the UK, it seems like the effects of both predictors are additive:
-    * Weight loss is bigger in the UK than in the USA.
+    * Weight loss is bigger in the USA than in the UK.
     * Diet C is more effective than diet A. Diet A is more effective than diet B, which makes diet B the least effective.
 - When you look at New Zealand, however, it seems like the average weight loss is somewhere between the weight loss for USA and UK, but people seem to be responding much better to diet A than in the UK